A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Introduction

 \subsection{Outline}

 The article is organized as follows.
 Section~\ref{sect:prelims} contains preliminaries on VCSPs in general, with some notation and properties specific to temporal VCSPs.
 Section~\ref{sect:gen-facts} contains several new facts about VCSPs that have been used in the classification.
 Section~\ref{sect:evcsps} contains the classification of \emph{equality} VCSPs, that is, VCSPs of valued structures with an automorphism group equal to the full symmetric group; on the one hand, this serves as a warm-up, on the other hand it is a building block for the general case.
 Section~\ref{sect:temp} contains the full classification of temporal VCSPs, which is the main contribution of the paper.
-We conclude with some promising questions for future research in Section~\ref{sect:concl}.